rj45/starjay/docs/cpu_isa_manual.md

   | O | 0   0 | 0   0 | 0   0   1   1 |
   +---+-------+-------+---------------+

-  pc = epc; status = estatus
+  rx = pc; pc = tos!
 ```

-Returns from a kernel exception (interrupt, exception, breakpoint or syscall).
-The following procedure is performed:

-1. Set the `pc` register to the value in the `epc` register.
-2. Restore the `status` register from the `estatus` register.
+Calls a function at an absolute target address.
+The return address (the address of the instruction after the `callp`) is saved to the `rx` register.
+The program counter is then set to the top of stack value (which is then popped).

+A `pc`-relative `call` pseudo-instruction can be implemented with `push offset; rel pc; callp`.

 ##### 3.4.7. `beqz` - Branch if Equal to Zero